VeJa-Plugins/Compressor/README.md

 # Compressor

-A simple up / downwards compressor
+a simple compressor plugin for up and downwards compression